pramsey/pgsql-ogr-fdw/README.md

         format 'ESRI Shapefile',
         config_options 'SHAPE_ENCODING=LATIN1' );

 If you are using GDAL 2.0 or higher, you can also pass "open options" to your OGR foreign data wrapper, using the `open_options` parameter.
-In GDAL 2.0, the global "SHAPE_ENCODING" option has be superceded by a driver-specific "ENCODING" option, which can be called like this:
+In GDAL 2.0, the global `SHAPE_ENCODING` option has been superceded by a driver-specific `ENCODING` option, which can be called like this:

     CREATE SERVER myserver_latin1
       FOREIGN DATA WRAPPER ogr_fdw